 Shopify payment terms include monthly and yearly payments.
 You will be able to save 25% with annual payments, with prices ranging from $19 – $299/month.

 - Basic plan: Provide everything you need when you first build your online store.

-- Shopify plan: You can receive professional reports and more staff accounts as your business scale up.
+- Shopify plan: You can receive professional reports and more staff accounts as your business scales up.

-- Advanced plan: Despite the highest price, you will get to enjoy the best feature of Shopify with custom reporting and the lowest transaction fees.
+- Advanced plan: Despite the highest price, you will get to enjoy the best features of Shopify with custom reporting and the lowest transaction fees.

 Advantages and Disadvantages

-There are a few advantages along with disadvantages of Shopify as listed below:
+There are a few advantages along disadvantages of Shopify as listed below:

 - Easy-to-use platform: For less tech-savvy people, Shopify is one of the best eCommerce solutions.
 It comes with a simple and clear interface for navigation.
 You can set up a Shopify store in minutes, choose a template, and add your products with the click of a button.